 Bode’s Law

 Bode’s Law is a formula based on a series of “3”, which doubles starting at zero with the number 4 added to each number then the total divided by 10.
-The result is an orbital distance in astronomical units.
+The result is an set orbital distances in astronomical units.
 One astronomical unit (AU) is equal to the distance between the Earth and the Sun or approximately 93 million miles.

 The following table shows a widening discrepancy between Bode’s Law and actual scientific orbital measurements in (AU) for the outer planets.